iterativ/openopc2/README.md

 OPC_SERVER=Matrikon.OPC.Simulation
 ```

-- If they are not set, open a command prompt window to do that by
+- If they are not set, open a command prompt window (`cmd`) and type:
-  typing:

 ```
 C:\>set ENV_VAR=VALUE
 C:\>set OPC_GATE_HOST=172.16.4.22    # this is an example
 ```

+- Alternately, Windows OS system or user environment variables work.
+  Note that user environment variables take precedent over system environment
+  variables.

 - Make sure the firewall is allowed to keep the port 7766 open.
 If in
   doubt, and you're doing a quick test, just turn off your firewall